Iced Caramel Macchiato (Starbucks-Style at Home)

 The Coffee Flavor Is Stronger

-When you make it yourself, you can use:
+When you prepare it yourself, you can use:

 • Cold brew